hil-se/fds/assignments/project.md

   + those with lower runtime will receive higher grades.

 - **Innovation**
-  + submissions with innovative solutions will receive extra points up to 3.
+  + submissions with innovative solutions (different solutions from your classmates) will receive extra points up to 3.
+  + submissions with really strong innovative solutions (different solutions from the state-of-the-art) can receive extra points up to 10.

 - **Violations**
   + submissions with runtime > 30 min on the TA's machine will have (runtime in min - 30) deducted from their earned points.